- What is a “union” and a “bargaining unit?”

 Under the U-UCRREA, the potential bargaining unit at Cornell would include all Ithaca and Geneva campus-based graduate students enrolled in the Graduate School who hold appointments under University Policy 1.3 as teaching assistants, graduate assistants, research assistants, and graduate research assistants.

-Yes, in October, 2002, a group of Cornell graduate assistants defined similarly as above (teaching assistants, graduate assistants, research assistants, graduate research assistants) participated in a union representation election.
+In October, 2002, a group of Cornell graduate assistants defined similarly as above (teaching assistants, graduate assistants, research assistants, graduate research assistants) participated in a union representation election.
 The end result was that the overwhelming majority of graduate assistants voted against union representation at Cornell.

 In 2002, the graduate assistants interested in union representation formed the Cornell Association of Student Employees (CASE) and affiliated with the United Auto Workers (UAW).